lanige82/lanigeproject/README.md

 # lanigeproject
-All my IT projects including architectural diagrams and codes

 **Automated ELK Stack Deployment**

 The files in this repository were used to configure the network depicted below.

 ![image](https://user-images.githubusercontent.com/84403949/119572158-3f5bc180-bdaa-11eb-9094-d8f6ffa120c6.png)